johnnynumberfive-coder/railsproof/README.md

 title_matches? handles a nil title
 ```

-RailsProof generates candidate Minitest code for those behaviors, validates it, inserts each candidate individually, and runs the test.
+RailsProof generates candidate Minitest code, validates it, inserts one candidate at a time, and runs the actual Rails test suite against that candidate.

+A candidate that passes can become permanent coverage.

-A passing candidate is kept.
+A candidate that fails is **not automatically assumed to be wrong**.

+That distinction matters.

-A failing candidate is rolled back.
+A failing generated test may mean:

+- the generated test is incorrect
+- the application contains a bug
+- the test exposed a contract mismatch
+- the application and candidate simply disagree about intended behavior

+RailsProof preserves that distinction instead of silently throwing useful evidence away.

 ---